The Curse of Turandot

 The Curse of Turandot (图兰朵：魔咒缘起) is a 2021 Chinese romantic fantasy film directed by Zheng Xiaolong and starring Guan Xiaotong, Dylan Sprouse, Hu Jun, Lin Siyi, Collin Chou, and Wang Jia.
+The film is a loose adaptation of the opera Turandot.

 The Curse of Turandot premiered in China on 15 October 2021.

+Premise

+The plot is based on some aspects of the original story of the opera, including the obligation for foreign visitors solve three riddles imposed by the fierce princess.